lmcai/PhyloHerb/README.md

 <img src="/images/plastid_perc.png" width="400" height="80">

+Minimally, you want the plastid coverage to be larger than 10%.

 **In more detail:**

+1. DNA extraction from herbarium specimens?
+How?!

+We have successfully extracted DNA from 200-year-old specimens.
+Age matters less than the preservation method of the specimen (see [this paper](https://www.frontiersin.org/articles/10.3389/fevo.2019.00439/full)).
+Standard commercial DNA extraction kits are frequently used (e.g, Tiangen DNAsecure Plant Kit, Qiagen DNeasy Plant Mini Kit).
+We

+2. Where can I found the genome sizes of my species?

+In addition to searching through the literature or conduct your own flow cytometry experiments, you could also check the [Plant DNA C-value database](https://cvalues.science.kew.org/) put together by Kew.

-About 1-3% of the reads from genome skimming (low-coverage genome sequencing) are from plastids.
+3. About 1-3% of the reads from genome skimming (low-coverage genome sequencing) are from plastids.
 Theoretically this value should vary with the size of the nuclear genome and the abundance of plastids within a cell.

 But we found the relative amount of plastid reads are generally consistent across flowering plant species with dramatically different nuclear genome sizes (200 Mb to 3Gb).
 Below is a table of what you can expect from certain amount of input data.